 Distinguishing Between Fertilizers

 One of the easiest ways to figure out nutrient content in fertilizer is to remember that fertilizers are categorized by the amounts of nitrogen, phosphorus and potassium, or the N-P-K ratio.
 The highest nitrogen fertilizer, ammonium nitrate, contains the ratio of 33-0-0 or 34-0-0, but this is only to be used in special soil and growth conditions.
-Similarly, the balanced fertilizer, as the name implies, contains a balance of all three nutrients in a ratio of 6-6-6, 8-8-8 or 10-10-10.
+Similarly, a balanced fertilizer, as the name implies, contains a balance of all three nutrients in a ratio of 6-6-6, 8-8-8 or 10-10-10.

 Vegetables that require high nitrogen levels include beets, Brussels sprouts, broccoli, cabbage, cauliflower, Asian greens, potato, leek, spinach and Swiss chard.
 Most leafy greens do well with high nitrogen, but it's a good ideal to check the specific requirements of the vegetables you plant.
 High nitrogen ratio in fertilizers is 16-5-5.

 Vegetables that have a medium or balanced nitrogen requirement include chicory, asparagus, eggplant, lettuce, garlic, onion, squash, pepper, tomato and sweet corn.
 A balanced nitrogen ratio in fertilizers is 16-16-16.

 Vegetables that require a low level of nitrogen include cucumber, carrots, fava beans, peas, radish, parsnip, turnip and rutabaga.
 Veggies in this group are often ones that set flowers to grow or have edible roots.
 A low nitrogen ratio in fertilizers is 5-10-10.

 Nitrogen for Fruit-Bearing Vegetables